Frequently asked questions about Nice Talking with You

 Q: Where can I get more information about the ideas behind Nice Talking with You?

-A: Check out this article.
+A: Check out this video.
 It’s an interview with author Tom Kenny about the pedagogy and methodology behind the texts.